andreasvc/disco-dop/README.rst

 Alternatively, there is a simpler parser in the "shedskin" directory.
 This LCFRS parser only produces the Viterbi parse.
 The grammar is supplied in a file following a simple text format.
-The "plcfrs.py" needs to be translated to C++ by the `Shed Skin <http://code.google.com/p/shedskin/>`_ compiler, after which the resulting code can be compiled with "make".
+The "plcfrs.py" script can be translated to C++ by the `Shed Skin <http://code.google.com/p/shedskin/>`_ compiler, after which the resulting code can be compiled with "make".